Search by name, year or event

 1940 - Winston Churchill becomes Prime Minister.

-1940 - Battle of Britain fought in the skies over England between RAF and German Luftwaffe.
+1940 - Battle of Britain fought in the skies over England between the RAF and German Luftwaffe.

-1941 - US enters War after Japanese air raid on US fleet at Pearl Harbor.
+1941 - America enters the War after Japanese air raid on US fleet at Pearl Harbour.

 1944 - D-Day landings in Normandy as the Allies begin to push the German forces back across Europe.

-1945 - The defeat of Germany marks the end of the War in Europe.
+1945 - The defeat of Germany marks the end of World War II in Europe.

-1945 - Japan surrenders, after US drops atomic bombs on its cities.
+1945 - Japan surrenders, after US drops atomic bombs on two cities.

 1948 - National Health Service establishes free medical treatment.